-From April 2012, a proportion of housing association properties will be advertised at the government's new Affordable Rent tenure, instead of at social rents which is the tenure of all Hackney Council properties.
-We have put together a list of Frequently Asked Questions to help you better understand the difference between social and affordable rent properties.
+From April 2012, a proportion of housing association properties have been advertised at the government's new affordable rent tenure, instead of at social rents which is the tenure of all Hackney Council properties.
+We've put together a list of frequently asked questions to help you better understand the difference between social and affordable rent properties.

 Q: What is an affordable rent property?

 A: Affordable rents are normally higher than social rent but lower than market rents in the local area (properties in the private rented sector).
 Rent levels of affordable rent properties could be set at up to 80% of local market rents, but in many cases will be lower than this.